ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_ML_MT_Control.rst

     \hat{I}_{\alpha\beta} \cdot sin(\omega_e \cdot t + \psi) \\
   \end{bmatrix}

-to reach constant torque, just like in the pre-fault case.
+to reach constant torque. :math:`\hat{I}` is the amplitude of the currents, :math:`\omega_e` the angular velocity and :math:`\psi` the phase.

+The currents :math:`\mathbf{i}^{xy}` and :math:`\mathbf{i}^{0^+0^-}` in the other two subsystems are not torque producing and so can be controlled arbitrarily in the pre-fault case, for example to reduce copper losses the currents can be controlled to be zero.

+Since in the post-fault situation the VSD-subsystems are no longer independent controlling the currents :math:`\mathbf{i}^{xy}` and :math:`\mathbf{i}^{0^+0^-}`  arbitrarily is no longer possible.
+As :math:`\mathbf{i}^{\alpha\beta}` are torque producing their reference values is given by the desired torque.
-Since all VSD-currents are no longer independent in post-fault operation, the reference values for the other VSD-currents have to be specified as a function of the alpha-beta currents.
+The reference values of the other VSD-currents has to be specified as a function of the alpha-beta currents to adhere to the coupling between the VSD-currents and to not interfere with the control of the alpha-beta currents for constant torque.

+The reference values of the VSD-currents are therefore defined depending on the alpha-beta currents.

 .. math::
     \begin{bmatrix}